OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 #### Show service logs

-Take a look to service logs to see what happened.
-First, see openvidu-server logs:
+Take a look to the Media Node service logs to see what happened:

 ```
 ./media_node logs
 ```

-You can also see all service logs together:
+You can also see all services logs running in the Media Node together:

 ```
 docker-compose logs -f